For a first visit, it’s recommended to arrive a little earlier, as you will have to complete added or initial paperwork.

 Osteopathy is a form of manual therapy which means ‘a hands on’ approach is taken.
 Techniques used will consist of: soft tissue massage, repetitive motions, stretching with and without resistance, joint mobilisation and manipulation.
 Many osteopathic techniques are gentle and should not trigger undue discomfort.
 If your injuries do require hands-on therapy of uncomfortable and tender areas, your Osteopath will exercise care to make you as comfortable as possible.

 Some individuals experience light tenderness for a day or two after treatment, just like that felt after light exercise.
-If tenderness continues or increases substantially, call our Diamond Creek Osteopathy Clinic on 0416 161 411 to discuss your concerns.
+If tenderness continues or increases substantially, call our Diamond Creek and Darwin Osteopathy Clinic on 0416 161 411 to discuss your concerns.

 Generally you would anticipate seeing some changes in your symptoms after one or two visits; nevertheless, some long-lasting or persistent conditions may need a longer course or even more regular therapy.
 If you have any concerns, your osteopath will be happy to discuss these with you.